AlbertoBasalo/angular_intro/docs/TASKS.md

 - [x] Create a helper service
 - [x] Get Id form a route
 - [x] Get the error message form a control
+- [x] Create a data service
+- [x] Create a model interface for agencies
+- [x] Use service on agencies and view agency component
+- [ ] Create a service for the agencies new use case